jeffbr13/benjeffrey.com/posts/why-eusa-was-right-to-ban-blurred-lines.md

 At the end of the day, what did EUSA actually do?

 They did not 'ban' or 'censor' the track on campus, in any literal or meaningful sense; EUSA operates (owns?) the venues where the track is no longer allowed to be played.
-Without stepping on anybody's rights, it is perfectly entitled to choose it's songs or [refuse to sell products][page 3 ban] as it sees fit.
+Without stepping on anybody's rights, it is perfectly entitled to choose it's songs or [refuse to sell products][page 3 ban] as it sees fit[^1].

 And yes, if EUSA did follow it's zero-tolerance policy to it's logical conclusion then they'd have to stop playing a whole bunch of other songs, too.
 But banning songs isn't the point!
 I don't believe that (all) the folks at EUSA want to play moral arbiter and make people suffer by dictating what they can/can't listen to.
 They could have done that much more effectively by following their principle to the letter,  actually banning a significant portion of modern recordings, and making their venues irrelevant in the process.
 But they're no Chairman Mao.
 This wasn't meant to be cultural revolution, it was *targeted assassination*.

-**EUSA have banned a popular (but fading) track so that we have this debate in the first place.** After all, if you still want to hear Blurred Lines in a club, there are plenty of venues in Edinburgh which will happily play radio-music for you every night of the week[^1].
+**EUSA have banned a popular (but fading) track so that we have this debate in the first place.** After all, if you still want to hear Blurred Lines in a club, there are plenty of venues in Edinburgh which will happily play radio-music for you every night of the week[^2].

 The University of Edinburgh has apparently been subject to ["public humiliation"](http://tychy.wordpress.com/2013/09/15/another-eusa-censorship-disaster/) in the [national](http://www.bbc.co.uk/newsbeat/24071219) (and now [international](https://news.google.com/news?ned=us&q=blurred%20lines%20eusa%20ban&btnG=Search+News)) press because of EUSA taking this stand, 'over a song', but hey, you're the ones wailing about it.
 And all this debate still sounds better than hearing *that damn song again*...

 [page 3 ban]: http://www.journal-online.co.uk/article/9288-eusa-referendum-debate-sparks-indepth-discussion "There was an attempt to ban The Sun newspaper in EUSA shops last October, but I'm not sure whether it was successful or not."

+[^1]: UPDATE: To clarify further, there are two reasons why this is not censorship:
+1. As an entity, EUSA is entitled to play whatever it likes on it's own damn property, much in the same way I am.
+If I were in charge of club playlists, I'd have a *much* longer list of "no-play" songs.
+However, my refusal to blare [Rebecca Black's 'Friday'](https://www.youtube.com/watch?v=kfVsfOSbJY0) on my laptop or theoretical club soundsystem does not constitute censorship of this track either.
+The difference is that in most venues you can only vote with your feet/wallets but since EUSA is a democratic organization, [you have representatives](http://www.eusa.ed.ac.uk/getinvolved/elections/yourrepresentatives/find/) who you can complain to, if you don't like it.
+2. Again, this isn't really a "campus-wide ban".
+EUSA does not want EUSA employees to play the track in question on EUSA property.
+You can still blare "Blurred Lines" on your phone in Bristo Square, or listen to it on your headphones in the library if you like.
+EUSA have no power to impose any sort of restriction on your poor taste. :-)

-[^1]: I personally found the DJ at [Castle Clvb](http://www.theskinny.co.uk/venue/9432-castle_club) last Saturday night to be extremely entertaining.
+[^2]: I personally found the DJ at [Castle Clvb](http://www.theskinny.co.uk/venue/9432-castle_club) last Saturday night to be extremely entertaining.
 Not only did he have a library consisting entirely of circa 2007 rap music (i.e. 50 Cent and Eminem) but he also had this ability, nay *need*, to change tracks every 90 seconds on the dot!
 2.5/5, funniest DJ set ever.